© SeeAntibes.com

 Situated between Nice and Cannes, Villeneuve Loubet is a delightful area split into two parts - a seaside resort with plenty of outdoor activities and a fascinating old town.

-The best way to discover the old village is to take a bus or leave your car in the large “Plans” car park and walk along the river.
-Starting at the mouth of the Loup (meaning “wolf”) river it is a short stroll to the old town of Villeneuve-Loubet.
-It is interlaced with pretty lanes which open up into characterful squares with art galleries and cafes.
-There is a 13th century castle with a cobbled courtyard and ramparts & walls to explore.
+There is a 13th century castle with a cobbled courtyard, ramparts and walls to explore.
 The village itself was rebuilt in the 16th century and has many beautiful examples of Renaissance architecture, as well as a Museum of Art and History.
 Guided tours are organised by the tourist office, call in to ask for details.
 It provides a welcome respite from the busy coastal resorts.

 History & Culture in [locality]

-The main events in history occurred during the 20th century with the town being one of many important battle sites during World War II. it was liberated by the First Special Service Force on August 26, 1944.
+The main events in history occurred during the 20th century with the town being one of many important battle sites during World War II.
+It was liberated by the First Special Service Force on 26th August, 1944.
 The tower of the castle was damaged by a shell fired by the US Navy, and dozens of soldiers from both sides were killed or wounded.
-In 2006, the bodies of fourteen Germans who were killed during the fighting were discovered in a mass grave near the town by a local medical student.

-Villeneuve-Loubet is also the birthplace of the famous 19th century Provencal chef and father of “haute-cuisine”, Auguste Escoffier, The Musée de l’Arte Culinaire documents his career, with exhibits including his menus and recipes, as well as old cooking implements and kitchen devices.
+Villeneuve-Loubet is also the birthplace of the famous 19th century Provençal chef and father of “haute-cuisine”, Auguste Escoffier.
+The Musée de l’Arte Culinaire documents his career, with exhibits including his menus and recipes, as well as old cooking implements and kitchen devices.

 Sights & Attractions in [locality]